 Q. Should I use Typescene for my next app? – A. Sure!
 Read the documentation and use the guides to familiarize yourself with the framework and get started.

 Q. Should I use Typescene for my website or blog? – A. No, probably not.
-Typescene was developed for applications that resemble desktop or mobile apps, not server-generated content.
+Typescene was developed for interactive applications that resemble desktop or mobile apps, not server-generated content.

 Q. Does Typescene include a calendar / pagination / tag cloud / other UI widget? – A. Not the main package, no. The aim is to include only ‘primitive’ components, which can be combined into other components and published as separate NPM packages.